MBadriNarayanan/YoloV3ForCustomDataset/README.md

 * For Car Bicycle_wheel Bus Dataset type the following command : darknet.exe detector train cfg\custom_data.data cfg\yolov3_custom_train.cfg weights\darknet53.conv.7 -dont_show

+#### Note : In all Data Preparation Notebooks give the proper location of the backup location

+* Weights will be saved every 100 iterations and 1000 iterations.
+To define the best one to use for detection to make sure no overfitting occurs we use the mAP algorithm

+* The goal is to find weights that have the biggest mAP.

+* For example, if we consider Traffic Signs dataset, and if mAP for 7000 iterations is bigger than for 8000, then it is needed to check weights for 6000 iterations.
+Next, if mAP for 6000 iterations is already less than for 7000 iterations, then you can stop checking and use weights for 7000 iterations in detection tasks.

+* Also, it is possible to continue checking weights between 6000 and 7000 iterations, trying to find weights even with bigger mAP.

+* To find the mAP for weights of 8000 iteration go to the darknet directory and type : darknet.exe detector map cfg\ts_data.data cfg\yolov3_ts_train.cfg backup\yolo-obj_8000.weights.

 ### Testing